mdelapenya/endoflife/README.md

 # eol

 `eol` stands for "End of Life".

-It is a CLI tool to query the endoflife.date API, which provides information about the end of life of various software.
+It is a CLI tool to query the [endoflife.date API][endoflife_api_url], which provides information about the end of life of various software.

 ## Commands and subcommands

 ### `products`

-The `products` command is used to query the endoflife.date API and retrieve the list of all the products it supports.
+The `products` command is used to query the [endoflife.date API][endoflife_api_url] and retrieve the list of all the products it supports.
 The list is obtained from the endoflife.date API `All Products` endpoint.

 ```bash
 eol products